Israel: the war over status quo

 Civil war is a big word.
 Now there is an operational pause, there are some talks with the opposition, but it is only a ceasefire.
 It is possible that we will see violence.
 We may see a few people killed in the streets or injured, but I do not see how people will really fight each other.
 There may be some sporadic violence, but I do not see a civil war.
 I see my country sinking into a major crisis if the right-wing does not stop.
 But they also know that this is the only time they can carry out this conservative revolution.
 So, this is their only time, and they know it.

 But we do not live in a vacuum.
 We see a lot of senseless bloodshed in the West Bank perpetrated by the IDF, we see Israel’s international standing declining and the status quo slipping.
 The scale is so large that it is hard to say whether it is not a revolution or not, there are certainly revolutionary moments.
 There are tens of thousands of people who are prepared to fight hard for a more equal Israel.
 I am not saying they will fight to the death; I am not sure.
 Now the far right is surrounded, and we must wait for their reaction.
-There are still huge forces involved in the situation.
-All I can say is that in six months’ time Israel will be completely different.
+There are still gigantic forces involved in the situation.
+All I can say is that in six months’ time Israel will be entirely different.
 Everything is on the table.
 We could see total annexation of the West Bank and a conservative revolution, or we could see a constitution and a liberal revolution.
 But I know that no one thinks that all this will pan out just because of this first reform, whenever it happens, it will only be the first clash of this social conflict that we are seeing here.

 Meron Rapoport is an editor at Local Call and an award-winning investigative journalist with over 30 years of experience in the Israeli media, including his tenure as the head of the news department at Ha’aretz and editor at the then-largest paper in the country, Yedioth Ahronoth.
 His crucial reporting has been recognized time and again, including his groundbreaking investigative coverage of the theft of olive trees from Palestinian owners during the construction of the separation barrier, which won the Napoli International Prize for Journalism.
 He is also a long-time political activist.
 Rapoport is one of the founders of the Land for All movement, which calls for the establishment of two independent states, Israel and Palestine, with open borders, freedom of movement and joint institutions.

-2 thoughts on “Israel: the war over status quo
+2 thoughts on “Israel: the war over status quo”